- Department Staff

 - If items are not available from any of the above resources, purchases under $5,000 can be made with the ME department credit card.
 Contact the ME Financial Specialist for details.

 - Business cards may be ordered through DoIt.
 Log in using your NetID and password.
 Down on the left are COE business card templates, you can use.
-You can order there yourself with an account number, or sit down with the ME Communication Specialist to order.
+You can order there yourself with an account number, or contact the ME Communication Specialist to order.

 - Parking Permits: You need to be registered in order to apply for a parking permit.
 Contact the COE unit transportation coordinator.
 Once you are registered in the system, then go to the parking permit website and apply for the permit.